Friday, May 27, 2016

 Location of our family saw grist mill

 Littleton built the first dwelling in Wells in 1641.
 He also built the first saw and grist mill along the Webhannet Falls.
-This visit has been on my bucket list for at least ten years.
+This visit has been on my bucket list for many years.
 I was so excited to be able to actually see the site of the dwelling and mill.

 After visiting Wells, Maine we headed north up the coast to Acadia National Park.
 Along the way I checked several 50 before 50 items off my list.